DazzlingFugu/ember-cli-embedded/README.md

 ### Start your app

-Your app now exposes the `window.exposedEmberAppName` variable which points to your actual Ember application.
+This addon relies on [ember-export-application-global](https://github.com/ember-cli/ember-export-application-global) to expose a global variable.
+By default, it exposes your app under its capitalized name, _eg._ `MyApp`.
+See its documentation for more configuration information.

-Your app __will not start__ unless you call the `start(config)` method on your application to resume.
+In your JS code, just execute `MyApp.start()` to resume your application.
+It takes an optional configuration as its first argument.

-In your JS code, just execute `exposedEmberAppName.start()` to resume your application.
+Your app __will not start__ unless you call the `MyApp.start(config)` method.

 ## Pass config from your JS code